 OP welcomes support from foundation and general public for our scholars.
 Currently, major funding is provided by the Caruso Family Foundation, Janet Crown and Steve Robinson.

 Any student currently in 2nd or 3rd grade in the Watts’ area community may apply to become an OP Scholar.
-Applications are available at the Operation Progress offices.
-The application period runs from January – February 2017 for Fall 2017 placements.
+Application season is usually January-March.

 Current 2nd or 3rd grade students may apply to the OP program.